The Gennie on the Ship

 I could understand Superboy taking a gander at how the genetically crummy live.
 He'd see trashy bazaars and ugly folks.

 Smudge looks like Year Naught in Babylon.
 It's dirty, always crowded, noisy.
-Superboy is not going to squander his genetic endowment on whores, he is not going to pollute his body with intoxicants or the semi-edible junk that abounds.
+Superboy is not going to squander his genetic endowment on whores, he is not going to pollute his body with intoxicants or the semi-edible junk they think is food.

 If this was a cultured world where he could hear a symphony, or a garden world where he could see flowers as perfect as he is, or a sports world where he could engage in physical activities, it'd make sense.
 But he's Superboy.